alchemy-fr/phrasea/lib/php/report-bundle/README.md

 This bundle provide [report-sdk](../report-sdk/README.md) as an extended service using Symfony security.

-If user is authenticated with a RemoteAuthToken (see [auth-bundle](../auth-bundle/README.md)), then user ID will be provided automatically.
+If user is authenticated, user ID will be provided automatically.

 ## Configuration